Council creates tech, innovation advisory councils, approves park upgrades

 Thanks to some grant funding, both Pioneer and Lions parks will see new playground equipment this summer, with construction slated for completion by the end of June.

-The play system at Pioneer Park will be completely replaced and a new safety system will take the place of wood fiber on the playground.
+The playground at Pioneer Park will be completely replaced, and a new safety system will take the place of wood fiber on the playground.
 The project is made possible by a Community Development Block Grant at a cost of $216,996.

 With a Land and Water Conservation grant, the playground equipment in the south portion of Lions Park will also be replaced.
 That project comes in at just under $250,000, and it is much needed for what Community Recreation and Events Director Jason Sanchez said is the oldest playground in the city.